Benjamin-Lartigue/hello-world/README.md

 # hello-world
-Testing Github as user, already using git for version control
+Testing Github as user, already using git for version control.